azizcodes/azizcodes.github.io/_posts/2018-01-10-bashforloops.md

 import matplotlib.pyplot as plt import numpy as np np.random.rand(5)

 ```
+Note: this is easier using Vim's Visual blocks, or even the `s` command.

 ## HTML lists from Markdown lists
 Similarly, suppose you are translating a numbered list into html from markdown,
 ``` bash